1-3 PM - Doors Open at 12:30 $15 - Ticket includes one drink

 In 2014 she received a Fulbright scholarship to Austria to conduct research on women's religious communities in medieval Central Europe.
 Over the years she has taught incredible undergraduate students at Notre Dame and Indiana Wesleyan University, and has worked in the non-profit sector educating and mentoring at-risk youth.
 She recently returned to North Dakota, where she enjoys spending time with her family and Chesapeake Bay Retriever, Suso.

 Elizabeth Sund earned her Ph.D. in Philosophy from Monash University, located in Melbourne Australia.
 Elizabeth and her husband moved home to Minot to raise their daughter closer to family and friends.
 She is currently the International Student Coordinator at Minot State University.

-As a board member of the HND, Elizabeth loves fostering an atmosphere of life-long learning in North Dakota.
+As Board Chair of the HND, Elizabeth loves fostering an atmosphere of life-long learning in North Dakota.

 *Any views, findings, conclusions, or recommendations presented or expressed during these programs do not necessarily reflect those of Humanities North Dakota or the National Endowment for the Humanities.